candre97/TurtleBot-OLSRd-Configuration-Tutorial/README.md

-Tutorial on how to setup Raspberry Pi with OLSRd mesh network

 Background:
 I am doing research on Campus at USC's Autonomous Networks Research Group.
 We're working on coordinated localization of robots related to the DARPA SubT challenge (https://www.darpa.mil/program/darpa-subterranean-challenge)
 In order to allow devices to communicate over longer distance and multiple hops, naturally we had to set up a mesh network.